Holly Robinson MNZM #183

 Competing at the Paralympics

 Holly Robinson moved to Dunedin in 2011 after she was offered a scholarship to train under Para athletics coach Raylene Bates.
 Moving to Dunedin in 2011 was a big step towards her dream to be the best in the world.
 The same year she moved to Dunedin, she attended her first IPC Athletics World Championships, and the following year was selected and competed at the London 2012 Paralympic Games.
-Holly has then competed at two IPC Athletics World Championships in 2013 and 2015, winning a silver and bronze respectively.
+Holly started to make a real impact globally by winning a silver and bronze, respectively, at the 2013 and 2015 IPC Athletics World Championships (now known as the Para Athletics World Championships).

 At Holly’s second Paralympic Games in Rio 2016, she was named the Opening Ceremony flag bearer.
 She then went on to win silver in the Women’s Javelin F46.
 Her silver medal throw contributed to the New Zealand Paralympic Team’s stunning 21 medals across 12 individual medallists in 2016 (9 gold, 5 silver and 7 bronze).
 The Team finished first in the world per capita and 13th in the world overall (previous best: 16th).